What Does It Mean When Pupils Are Blown? | Clear Vital Signs

 Certain drugs interfere with autonomic control:

-- Stimulants like amphetamines and cocaine cause sympathetic overdrive resulting in dilated pupils.
+• Stimulants like amphetamines and cocaine cause sympathetic overdrive, often resulting in dilated pupils that may still react to light.

-- Opioids typically cause pinpoint pupils but mixed drug intoxication can produce atypical findings.
+• Opioids typically cause pinpoint pupils, but mixed drug intoxication, severe hypoxia, or advanced overdose complications can produce atypical findings.

-Recognizing drug-related causes helps differentiate from life-threatening neurological emergencies.
+Recognizing drug-related causes helps differentiate medication or toxin effects from life-threatening neurological emergencies, though both situations may still require urgent medical care.

 Pupil Size and Reactivity: What Normal vs Abnormal Looks Like

-Pupil size varies normally between 2 mm (bright light) and 8 mm (darkness).
+Pupil size varies normally between about 2 mm in bright light and up to about 8 mm in darkness.
 Reactivity is tested by shining a light into each eye:

-- Normal: Pupils constrict briskly with light; equal size both eyes.
+• Normal: Pupils constrict briskly with light; both eyes are usually similar in size.

-- Mydriasis: Dilated pupils; may be normal in darkness but abnormal if fixed.
+• Mydriasis: Dilated pupils; may be normal in darkness but abnormal if fixed in bright light.

 Understanding these differences guides clinical decision-making.